-- Hull coverage will provide compensation for any damages to your boat, including damages to the engine, navigation equipment, machinery and other components on board.
-This coverage will include damages caused by collisions, weather, natural disasters, fire, vandalism and theft.
+- Hull coverage will provide compensation for any damage to your boat, including damage to the engine, navigation equipment, machinery, and other components on board.
+This coverage will include damage caused by collisions, weather, natural disasters, fire, vandalism and theft.

 Research Other Available Coverage Options

 Most insurance companies offer a wide variety of coverage options so you can customize your policy to meet your needs.

 The coverage options available will vary by company, so you may need to ask questions and explain your circumstances in order to ensure that you are fully covered for all possible hazards.
 Some of the more common coverage options are as follows: